RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/RunningMRS.md

 Accessing information on the disk is much slower than accessing elements in memory.
 This slowdown is negligible in this case because these elements are accessed very infrequently.
-Additionally, this allows you to have more of your CPUs running your protocol instead of being archive nodes.
+Additionally, this allows you to have more of your CPUs running your protocol instead of being archive nodes (you can greatly reduce your value for `n_archive_nodes` when archiving on disk).

 ##See Also